gvwilson/sensibleadventures/short-stories/arecibo.md

-The observatory was a marvel in its heyday, but time, neglect, and decades of minor earthquakes have brought one wall wall down completely and left others leaning perilously.
+The observatory was a marvel in its heyday, but time, neglect, and decades of minor earthquakes have brought one wall down completely and left others leaning perilously.
 The *beg* picks his way across the cracked courtyard tiles to a door that still hangs true in its frame.